-X = mean of blank results (set negative values to 0), and $S_b =$ standard deviation of blank results.
+X = mean of blank results (set negative mean value to 0), and S_b = standard deviation of blank results.

 The MDL then equals whichever is greater: MDL_s or MDL_b .
 If using more than 7 replicates, adjust the t value from 3.14 using student t tables with n-1 degrees of freedom.